madssf/trading-app-web/README.md

   # TODO: check if stake expired
   assets = get_assets(exchange='Binance', credentials)
   #change assets that differ from exchange, set update_assets = True
+  # get prices for coins that were not in top 100
   strategy = Strategy(assets, parameters, market_data)
   strategy.instruct()
   if instructions: